mmyoungman/test-test-framework/README.md

 The aim is only to provide the bare essential features by default, but here are other features that could be implemented:

 - Rerun failed tests to protect against brittle tests.

+## To be implemented

+- Run script arguments
+- Logging of results
+- Produce report